 - successful completion of the cumulative clock hours form (Form A-13)

 - successful completion of the Cumulative Assessment Portfolio (CAP) as outlined by the CAP rubric (Form A-12);

-- successful completion of the online training to recognize child abuse required by the VDOE;
+- successful completion of the online training to recognize child abuse and dyslexia required by the VDOE;

 Handbooks & Forms

 - A-7 Review Agreement/Program Handbook